parflow/parflow/docs/user_manual/source/user_manual.rst

 (specified in § `6.1.4 <#Geometries>`__ above) using one of the functions described below.
 The format for this section of input is:

-This key specifies all of the geometries to which the contaminants will have a retardation function applied.
-Example Useage:
+*list* **Geom.Retardation.GeomNames** no default This key specifies all of the geometries to which the contaminants will have a retardation function applied.

 .. container:: list